mcollina/autocannon/README.md

         Don't render the progress bar. default: false.
   -l/--latency
         Print all the latency data. default: false.
+  -I/--idReplacement
+        Enable replacement of [<uuid>] with a unique identifier within the body string. default: false.
   -j/--json
         Print the output as newline delimited json.
 This will cause the progress bar and results not to be rendered. default: false.
   -f/--forever